-I wrote a blog post a week ago today, knowing full well it would never see the light of day.
-In it I was able to wail and rant and despair and simmer down and see the point in it all.
+I wrote a blog post draft a week ago, knowing full well it would never see the light of day.
+In it I was able to wail and rant and despair and simmer down and finally see the point in it all.
 That is not something I like to do in public, it can be embarrassing at any age, let alone when someone is officially crone age, with or without the wisdom bit.

-And yet what does age mean anyway?
-That we have been alive long enough so that our feelings should be well and fully buried by now, that we have so thoroughly allowed ourselves to become jaded that, in truth, nothing hurts except maybe our joints?
+What does age mean anyway?
+Is it that we have been alive long enough so that our feelings should be well and fully under control by now?
+Or is it that we have perhaps allowed ourselves to become so jaded that nothing hurts, except maybe our joints?

 When I was a kid I looked at all the really old people I knew, the grandpas and grandmas and nursing home people, and I noticed something I couldn’t understand.
-It seemed like every one of them had opted for membership in one of two clubs.
-The first club was ‘Happy’: nowadays I would use big words like contented or grateful or satisfied, but to a little kid, it looked like happy.
+It seemed like every one of them had at some point reached a fork in the road and had made a choice.
+The first road was ‘Happy.’
+Nowadays I would use big words like contented or grateful or satisfied, but to a little kid, it looked like happy.

-The other group was ‘Angry’.
+The other road sign said, ‘Angry’.
 Again, I would now say bitter or mean-spirited or resentful, but angry works too.
 They were the old people who snapped at little kids to be quiet, or to get out of the way, or to stop acting like kids.
 Too much joy annoys these people.

 And why do we do that, why do we sometimes care way too much about a person, or job, or situation over which we have no control?

 It makes no sense but it seems to be part of the human condition, right?
-Many years ago when I was going through a divorce (feelings oddly reminiscent of last week!), I went through a ‘cartoon phase’.
+Many years ago when I was going through a divorce (feels oddly reminiscent of this recent ‘firing’!), I went through a ‘cartoon phase’.
 I had so many emotions reeling around in my heart and soul, not all of them kind.
 The cartoon below came to me at that time, and it has been universally applicable ever since.

 Eventually I always get to “Oh well.”
-We all do, and we can take as much time as we want getting there.
-In the olden days it seemed like I had time to build park benches along the way in my Land of Righteous Indignation so I would have a place to rest and gather recruits to see My Side of the Story.
-Eventually, after no one else was willing to listen to me, I would arrive at the exit labelled “Oh Well”, and I would leave my self-created parkland.
+We all do.
+We can take as much time as we want getting there.
+In the olden days I even took time to build park benches along the way in my Land of Righteous Indignation so I would have a place to rest and gather recruits to see My Side of the Story.
+Eventually, after no one else was willing to listen to me, I would arrive at the exit labelled “Oh Well”, and I would leave my self-created hellish parkland.